Aspects to consider while choosing LIMS for a Specialty Diagnostic Labs

 Fig 2: Typical Workflows for processing samples and performing assays

-Request and creation of batch for processing or analysis are critical in terms of business rules like identifying the appropriate material, status of material, container etc. Requests received by biobank needs advance material handling that requires pulling of correct material from storage systems and preparing samples on plates based on the nature of the activity for which the request was made.
+Requests and creation of batches for processing or analysis are critical in terms of business rules like identifying the appropriate material, status of material, container etc. Requests received by biobank need advanced material handling that requires pulling of correct material from storage systems and preparing samples on plates based on the nature of the activity for which the request was made.
 In case of insufficient material, the requester should know or the biobank should be able to place the next priority material for processing.
 The system should be able to identify and prioritize samples issued for processing and have the capability to eliminate samples or material which failed during the processing steps.

 The most complicated aspect of the workflow in any molecular laboratory is related to material processing & test setup.
 Although for each sample type there is a standardized sequence of work, a significant number of cases require re-extraction, re-purification, or other adjustments due to variations in sample quality or quantity.
 Furthermore, due to the increase in retrospective and reflex testing in most laboratories, materials often re-enter the sample processing stream at various points.
 The workflow process should be easy enough to re-route samples and converted material through any process for re-processing.
 Since several tests work in batches of 96 or more, it is always better to have a batch of that size for optimal operation of the lab.
 Hence, going back to the starting material and reaching the level of other samples is also a critical workflow requirement.